faiyaz7283/dashtam-api/docs/development/troubleshooting/smoke-test-ci-debugging-journey.md

 - SQLAlchemy session caches objects after queries
 - Commit doesn't expire cached state
 - Next request sees stale data from session cache, not database

+**Why This Happens:**

+SQLAlchemy's session maintains an identity map that caches all objects loaded in the current session.
+When you commit, the session persists changes to the database, but the identity map still contains the old object state.
+Subsequent queries check the identity map first before hitting the database, returning stale cached data.

 **Impact:**